Dailj66/ADC-Net/README.md

 # ADC-Net
-This is the code implementation for ADC-Net
+This is the code implementation for ADC-Net; the complete code will be uploaded shortly.